data-preservation-programs/filplus-checker/README.md

 ## Storage Provider Distribution

 A table showing the distribution of storage providers that have stored data for the client, along with information on the location, total deals sealed, percentage of total deals, unique data stored, and percentage of duplicate deals for each provider.
-The report also includes a chart visualizing the provider distribution.

 ### Healthy Report

 ![provider-distribution](assets/provider-distribution.png?raw=true)